ItsBarryZ/BKMK/README.md

 ### Motivation:
 1. My friend and I both have an overflowing knowledge base stored in our bookmarks.
 We wanted to have a bing-like experience with that knowledge base
-2. It's just one of those afternoons3
+2. It's just one of those afternoons where two non-engineers want to build something :3

 ### What we built: